c0ldplasma/bonfire/README.md

 To host it yourself on a server you need to create your own ClientID through the Twitch development website ( https://dev.twitch.tv/console/apps ) and enter the URL where the website is deployed.
 After that replace ClientID and the URL in src/app/TwitchConstants.js

+After that build it with `npm run build`

 Then copy the public folder content to your webroot and check if your php is configured correctly so that the php/recentMessages.php is working.
 It is used for loading the recent chat messages from the inofficial twitch api which is not directly accessible from client side because of cross domain policies.

 ### Desktop App